Viva! took an all-vegan milkshake bar across the country, giving out free vegan milkshakes at university fresher fairs!

 Over six events we gave out an average of 500 shakes a day, and there was a huge range in our conversations.
 For some students, it was the very first time trying plant milks, and it was clear that they had their doubts before taking the first sip.
 “It’ll just taste like soya, won’t it?” one student reckoned, with another thinking it wouldn’t be much more flavoursome than water.

 They all gave it a go though and were surprised to find how creamy and tasty dairy-free milks can be.
-When students learnt about the 95,000 male calves killed in a year as a by-product of the British dairy industry, and how young dairy cows are when they’re sent to slaughter, several quickly made the connection and decided they would move towards veganism that day.
+When students learnt about the 95,000 male calves killed in 2015 as a by-product of the British dairy industry, and how young dairy cows are when they’re sent to slaughter, several quickly made the connection and decided they would move towards veganism that day.

 The best thing to do in order to stop supporting the cruel dairy industry is to try dairy-free!
 It’s easy, healthy and tasty.
 You can still have chocolate, cake, yogurt, cream, milk and cheese alternatives!